sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 ### 4. CloudFormation

-This service, which creates and deletes all kinds of resources, predates Aurora.
+This service, which creates, updates, and deletes all kinds of resources, predates Aurora.
 Its `UpdateStack` command is idempotent if I add a fixed value (token) to my request.
 If all the details, including the token I've chosen, match, then repeated requests succeed and CloudFormation acts only on the first request.  `ClientRequestToken` is limited to 128 letters, numbers and hyphens.
 Lights Off runs every ten minutes, so I set the token to the start of the ten-minute interval.
 I have to remove the colon that separates hours from minutes.
 The time still conforms to the ISO 8601 standard, but it becomes a little harder for humans to decipher (`T15:10Z` becomes `T1510Z`, for example).

 > Arbitrary restrictions that make tokens harder for humans to interpret are frustrating, but there is also a deeper problem.
 What UpdateStack idempotence case cannot be resolved with a token?
 Feel free to discuss in a comment at the end of the [LinkedIn version of this article](https://www.linkedin.com/pulse/idempotence-doing-more-than-once-paul-marcelin-vin2c).
 Hint: review the EC2 StartInstances example, above.